Volunteer Welcome Email

 All volunteers on projects volunteering with children or young people must complete the Volunteering Service’s online Volunteering with Children course.
 You should also ensure that your volunteers are aware of our CHILD SAFEGUARDING POLICY.

 If you’ll be working with vulnerable adults – such as older people or people with disabilities, you should ensure that your volunteers are aware of our VULNERABLE ADULTS SAFEGUARDING POLICY.
 You’ll also need to arrange some suitable training for your volunteers.
 You could ask your Partner Organisation whether they can provide this training.
-Your Project Supervisor will also be able to provide you with guidance on how to organise training.
+You can also book a meeting with one of our advisors if you need further guidance on how to organise training.